sgall17a/encodermenu/README.md

 ```

 The value from the encoder ranges from low to high.
 It goes up or down by one each time we turn the encoder by one click.

 Sometimes the desired value is a relatively high number, say 0-100 for percentages.

-Doing 100 clicks is tedious if we do not really need that degree of precision.
-The encoder value is multiplied by Increment when it is stored or displayed.
-In this way,  with an increment of 10 for instance,  we can go from 0 to 100 with 10 clicks.
+Doing 100 clicks can be tedious if we do not really need that degree of precision so there is an option for the encoder value to be multiplied by Increment when it is  displayed.
+In this way,  the display will have  increment of 10 for instance,  we can go from 0 to 100 with 10 clicks.
+Note that the stored value is still the raw value.
+For instance, with an increment of 10 the display may show 50 but the stored value will be 5.

 #### get_selection

 The selection function lets us get a string value from a list of values.
-The list is similar to a menu's list but  also has a field parameter.
+The list is similar to a menu's list but  also has a field parameter so it can be retrieved from the global menu_data dictionary.

 ```python
 colour1 = selection('colour1',['RED',('Green','GREEN'),('Blue','BLUE'),('Yellow','YELLOW'),('WHITE','white')])
 ```

 The name displayed is the first value in the tuple and the value returned is the second element of the tuple.
 There is an option to just provide a string (say "RED").
 In this case the string value is exanded to a tuple ('RED','RED') behind the scenes.

 As we turn the shaft the name of the various colours are scrolled, in the same way as a menu.
 When we click the shaft  value string is stored in the global dictionary and we return to the parent menu.